-In Delhi, Sri Lanka simply massacred India in their World Cup match.
+In Delhi, Sri Lanka simply massacred India in their World Cup game.
 Sachin Tendulkar's 137 anchored an imposing total of 271 for 3, but Sri Lanka came roaring out of the blocks in a style that would very quickly become familiar.
 Sanath Jayasuriya cracked 79 off 76 balls, Romesh Kaluwitharana 26 off 16, and local boy Manoj Prabhakar got the bird after his first two overs disappeared for 33.
 (He was dropped and, disgruntled, announced his immediate retirement.)
 But the beauty of this Sri Lankan side was that after the storm came the calm: they had some wizened old heads in the middle order, and Arjuna Ranatunga and Hashan Tillakaratne saw them home in this one, with six wickets and eight balls to spare.

 The day a blue-collar worker became a white-hot superhero.
 An injury to Jason Gillespie allowed Andy Bichel into the starting line-up for Australia's World Cup clash against England in Port Elizabeth, and on a stodgy track his bustling seamers - every ball zeroing in on the top of off stump - were just the ticket.
 Bichel picked up 7 for 20 in 10 unplayable overs as England were demolished for 204.
 His day's work wasn't done yet, however.
 In reply Australia spluttered to 135 for 8, but Bichel contributed 34 not out to a match-winning 73-run stand with Michael Bevan.
 Victory was as good as sealed in the penultimate over, when he pulled James Anderson for a huge six over midwicket.

 Australia's fastest Ashes century.
-In Sydney today, Joe Darling smashed his way to three figures in just 91 minutes, and in all walloped 160 in 171 minutes, an innings that included 30 fours.
+In Sydney today, Joe Darling smashed his way to three figures in just 91 minutes, and in all, walloped 160 in 171 minutes, an innings that included 30 fours.
 This in the second innings after Australia were set a seemingly tricky target of 275 to win after England's Tom Richardson, playing his last Test, had taken 8 for 94 to secure a big first-innings lead.
 In the end, they got home at a canter, with six wickets to spare.